BenjaminWFox/website-2020/content/published/tech/atomic-design-for-developers.md

 You may find, depending on your particular framework, that Routes do more of the heavy lifting than pages.
 In Next.js this will probably be the case, since it is in the Routes where you have to work with the special `getStaticProps` and `getServerSideProps`.

 That's not a problem, but I would pick just one, Pages **or** Routes, to put this logic.
 Whichever of those you **don't** pick should be a more basic implementation.

+In the sample app, I've put the data fetching and other logic into the Route to simplify the Page implementation.

 ## [Conclusion](#conclusion)